deepkyu/multilingual-font-style-transfer/README.md

 ![overfitted-result](./docs/example-from-training-dataset.png)

 ## To be continued...

-- [ ] how to see the evaluation results
-- [ ] how to train the model
-- [ ] what will I do for the next step...

 - [x] finish the military service in South Korea
 - [ ] finish the undergraduate course and (might) go to graduate school...